 Cisco Webex is a leading security company trusted by millions of users and is committed to protection of our customers and partners.

-The Cisco Webex extension only interacts with Webex Meetings pages and doesn’t read the content of any web page.
+The Webex extension only interacts with Webex Meetings pages and doesn’t read the content of any web page.

 Cisco has a published data collection and privacy statement.